 We get this question all the time.
 Deception technology is gaining recognition as one of the most fail-proof ways to protect against cyber attackers, and one of the only ways to detect insider threats and lateral movement.
 When we are approached by businesses who are interested, one of their first questions is “Am I mature enough for deception technology?”

 We’ve created a free resource to help answer that very question.
-Our features nine pages of the valuable advice we give to organizations that approach us looking to improve their cybersecurity posture.
+Our free e-book “Are You Ready for Deception Technology?” features nine pages of the valuable advice we give to organizations that approach us looking to improve their cybersecurity posture.
 The ebook also includes a simple quiz that will guide you to next steps.

 Decoy technology is typically used to refer to deception technology.
 Although it is not a particularly common term, the two terms are generally used synonymously.

 Sometimes cybersecurity threat actors themselves resort to deception.
-An example of this is when This makes dangerous attackers look like a lower-priority, more common threat.
+An example of this is when attackers recycle an IP address from another, lower-level threat actor, as in this example.
+This makes dangerous attackers look like a lower-priority, more common threat.
 This is why it’s important to use TTPs and gather real-time information on threats, and not just resort to generic IoC gathering.
 A Spearphishing email (the most popular attack vector) is another example— it pretends to be an innocent email, however it’s something much more sinister.